 - Fixed and portable whiteboards and display screens provide information persistence and allow students to generate, capture and share their work.
 Placement at the perimeter encourages students to move around the room, activating attention.

-Between classes, these are touchdown spots for finishing a reading assignment, reviewing content before an exam or meeting one-on-one with an instructor or peer.
+Between classes, these are touchdown, flexible spaces for finishing a reading assignment, reviewing content before an exam or meeting one-on-one with an instructor or peer.
 During class time, they can be a breakout area for group work or discussions.

 - The media:scape® kiosk provides a way for students and instructors to continue lessons or collaborate outside of class via videoconferencing.